-There are a variety of projects for monitoring populations of these species in the Southern Adriatic.
 It is reported that the populations of bottlenose dolphins are among the best-studied in the Mediterranean (see Cetacean Alliance information).
-In relation to bottlenose dolphins, there are concerns over the status of some populations according to the Cetacean Alliance, but this fishery is not mentioned as an issue; in fact, they note a diet switch towards small pelagics as sardine biomass has increased.
-Increased pleasure boating and development is the main concern.
+In relation to bottlenose dolphins, there are concerns over the status of some populations according to the Cetacean Alliance, but this fishery is not mentioned as an issue; in fact, they note an increased pleasure boating and development as the main concern.